thedave42/f1tv-dl/README.md

                              feed.
 This audio will be included as a secondary audio track on the file.
-              [string] [choices: "eng", "nld", "deu", "fra", "por", "spa", "fx"] -t, --itsoffset            Used to sync Pit Lane Channel Audio.
+              [string] [choices: "eng", "nld", "deu", "fra", "por", "spa", "fx"] -t, --itsoffset            Used to sync secondary audio.
 Specify the time offset as '(-)hh:mm:ss.SSS'
                                               [string] [default: "00:00:00.000"]
   -a, --audio-stream         Specify audio stream language to download
                                                        [string] [default: "eng"]